Cruising with Babies and Toddlers: Packing Items

 4. First Aid/Pharmacy on the go.
 Being at sea makes it even more vital to have a well stocked first aid and pharmacy kit.
 While there are over the counter items on sale aboard the ship, they will likely not have many (if any) infant items.
 These kits should include neosporin, band aids, thermometer, nasal aspirator, saline drops, tylenol, diaper rash cream, benadryl at the very least.
 Doctors are onboard the ship but will charge for the visit.

-6. Crib sheets or blanket.
+6. Crib sheets or blankets.
 Complimentary cribs or pack and plays can be arranged with the cruise line so it will be in your stateroom when you get there.
 We never took advantage of these because our daughter slept with us.
 They eventually graduated to their own low level beds as toddlers.
-If you do use the ship’s crib or pack and play, bring your own sheets especially if your kids have sensitive skin.
+If you do use the ship’s crib or pack and play, bring your own crib sheets, pillowcases and blankets especially if your kids have sensitive skin.

 7. Entertainment items.
 Other than the comfort items, it’s also a good idea to bring a small amount of compact toys and cloth cover books.
 A few new ones to bring out for dinner, excursions, waiting in line, bedtimes and playtime will go a long way.
 We didn’t have the Ipad or Iphone when our kids were younger but they were perfectly entertained with a portable DVD player.

 8. Ziploc bags.
-We’ve used ziploc bags to hold dirty diapers, dirty clothes, wipes, and snacks.
+We’ve used various sizes of Ziploc bags to hold dirty diapers, dirty clothes, wipes, and snacks.

 10. Bottles with disposable liners.
-We brought these along and were so useful.
+We brought these bottles with disposable liners along and were so useful.
 These will cut down on the washing so we would only wash bottles, nipples and caps.
 It was also great for feeding the kids during excursions.

 11. Baby drinking water.
 These are essential for hydration at sunny ports and to mix with formula.
 Bottled water onboard is expensive, We’ve usually gotten to port a day before the cruise embarkation to account for delays.
 One of our first trips is usually to a grocery store to stock up on water, juices and snacks.